rwl/muntjac/widgetsets/README.md

     $ mvn gwt:compile -Dwidgetset=LazyWidgetset

+To compile multiple widgetsets uncomment the `modules` section of the gwt-maven-plugin configuration in the pom.xml file.
 The default output directory for generated widgetsets is:

-    ${project.basedir}/../muntjac/public/VAADIN/widgetsets.
+    ${project.basedir}/../muntjac/public/VAADIN/widgetsets

 Besides the DefaultWidgetset, there are widgetsets for each Muntjac add-on: